combat-sars-cov-2/okapi/README.md

 Workbench-CLI is the toolbelt for managing a workbench (consisting of Galaxy and IRIDA) pioneered by SANBI - UWC team.

 The worbench has the following high level commands:
-* workbench-cli deploy
+* workbench-okapi deploy
-* workbench-cli install
+* workbench-okapi install
-* workbench-cli launch
+* workbench-okapi launch
-* workbench-cli stop
+* workbench-okapi stop
-* workbench-cli uninstall
+* workbench-okapi uninstall

 Of course, the project will keep developing in fautures and utilities.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this workbench CLI tool!